 except where the situation may lead to placing other dependant household members at risk of homelessness if assistance is not provided.
 In this case, full Tenancy Assistance may be provided.

 For further information about the eligibility criteria for Rentstart go to Eligibility criteria for Rentstart assistance products.

 For further information about the circumstances in which Rentstart assistance will not be provided, including Tenancy Assistance, go to the Circumstances in which FACS will not provide assistance.

 Temporary Accommodation supplements Specialist Homelessness Services in providing time limited accommodation in low cost motels or caravan parks for clients who are homeless.
 The intention of Temporary Accommodation is to provide a bridge to give clients a chance to secure alternative accommodation, whether crisis accommodation or private rental.
 It is a short-term temporary measure rather than a longer-term response.

 Provision of Temporary Accommodation

-Temporary Accommodation is provided by FACS through Housing Pathways.
+Temporary Accommodation is provided by FACS and a number of participating community housing providers through Housing Pathways.